 Introduction

-The modules that are specified in this section allow performing classical Device Management (DM) functions: rebooting a device, upgrading it, reading / setting its configuration, monitoring its logs, checking its memory or battery status, managing its firmware or its software modules, etc.
+The entities that are specified in this section allow performing classical Device Management (DM) functions: rebooting a device, upgrading it, reading / setting its configuration, monitoring its logs, checking its memory or battery status, managing its firmware or its software modules, etc. They belong to the “management” domain.

 In the case of a NoDN, it is the IPE in charge of exposing the device to oneM2M that creates / implements these modules.
 It may rely on external Device Management techniques like e.g. LwM2M (from OMA) or USP (from BBF), or any other technique, proprietary or standardized, that allows performing at least some DM functions, for instance a reboot.